Rabbi Herbert Jay Mandl, Ph.D.email@example.com Biography

 Rabbi Mandl received his Doctor of Divinity degree in 1994 from JTS.
 He has served as rabbi of congregations and served in academic positions in Edmonton and Montreal, Canada.
 He served as Senior Rabbi of Kehilath Israel since 1977 and became Rabbi Emeritus in 2012.
 He has served on many commissions, boards and committees in the Jewish, civic and community.
 In his continuing academic pursuits, he was honored by the Vatican by allowing him to do research in the Vatican Library in 2013.

-Rabbi Mandl is married to the former Barbara Toltzis and they are the proud parents of Aron Mandl, Seth and Osa Mandl, Debbie Mandl and Miriam Mandl, and grandparents of Samuel, Benjamin, Esti, Shuli, Ephraim, Sara, Molly, and Lucy.
+Rabbi Mandl is married to the former Barbara Toltzis and they are the proud parents of Aron and Leah Mandl, Seth and Osa Mandl, Debbie Mandl and Miriam Mandl, and grandparents of Samuel, Benjamin, Esti, Shuli, Ephraim, Sara, Molly, and Lucy.

 Cantor Benjamin Matis